 Closely supervise swimming and sometimes have children wear a life jacket while swimming and always while boating.

-The doctor may also emphasize other safety topics, such as the importance of installing and maintaining smoke alarms and of keeping potential toxins (such as cleaners and drugs) out of the reach of children.
+The doctor may also emphasize other safety topics, such as the importance of installing and maintaining smoke alarms and of keeping potential toxins (such as cleaners and drugs) and firearms (guns) out of the reach of children.
 Parents should take the opportunity to bring up topics that are most relevant to their unique family situation.
 As children get older, they can be active participants in these discussions.

 Nutrition and exercise